-Permanent employees who are members of the United States Armed Forces Reserves, including the Coast Guard Reserves and the National Guard shall be entitled to leave with pay for up to 15 regularly scheduled work days in any one year for training or other duties ordered by the Governor, the Department of Armed Forces, or any department or agency of the United States government having authority to issue lawful orders.
-Such duty or training should be arranged so as to be of least interference with regular duties whenever possible.
-Summer training and participation in the summer session of the University should be scheduled in separate terms when possible.
+Faculty members not on term appointment who are members of the United States Armed Forces Reserves, including the Coast Guard Reserves and the National Guard shall be entitled to leave with pay for up to 15 regularly scheduled work days in any calendar year for training or other duties ordered by the Governor, the Department of Defense, or any department or agency of the United States Government having appropriate authority to issue such orders.
+Such duty or training should be so arranged as to be of least interference with regular duties.
+Whenever possible, summer training and participation in the summer session of the University should be scheduled in separate terms.

 An employee who is commissioned, enlists, or is selected for military service shall be granted leave without pay and shall be entitled to reinstatement as provided by law.
-The faculty member may return to active employment in a comparable position to that held at the time such leave was granted provided application for reemployment is made within ninety days after release from service.
-(PSER 1.09)
+The faculty member may return to active employment in a comparable position to that held at the time such leave was granted provided application for reemployment is made within 90 days after release from service.